 If your SIM card is deactivated in the Philippines, depending on the reason for the deactivation, you may need to obtain a new SIM card.
 Here are various instances in which you might need to get a new SIM card:

-1. Non-registration: If your SIM card was deactivated due to a lack of registration or required documents, you must acquire a new SIM card and correctly register it with your personal information.
+If your SIM card was deactivated due to a lack of registration or required documents after the 5-day grace period, you must acquire a new SIM card and correctly register it with your personal information.

 Important!
 To guarantee that you continue to get essential notifications and OTP authentication, you must update your mobile number for any accounts related to your old number, such as online wallets, banking, and other accounts.
 This will prevent illegal access to your accounts and ensure that you can use them as usual.